Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Hackney and are not the council.
 About us

-The Constitution Committee of Hackney Council met on Tuesday 14 April 2026 and recommended proposed changes to the names and remits of the Council's Scrutiny Commissions to Full Council.
-The committee also approved the minutes of its previous meeting.
+The Constitution Committee of Hackney Council met on Tuesday 14 April 2026 to consider proposed changes to the remits of the council's scrutiny commissions.
+The meeting also included a review of the minutes from the previous meeting.

 Proposed Changes to Scrutiny Commissions Remits